 This study highlights that CBD may also help healthy individuals who experience occasional anxiety but don’t have an anxiety disorder.

 Did you know?
 According to recent surveys of thousands of CBD users in the US, UK, and France, anxiety, relaxation, and stress relief are the most common reasons people take CBD (8, 9, 10).
-The British survey also found that “I feel more calm” was the most commonly reported effect of CBD (8).
+The British survey also found that “I feel more calm” was CBD’s most commonly reported effect (8).

 THC-Induced Anxiety